namikazi25/Solves-for-LeetCode150---ML-Code-Challenges/Readme.md

 ## 📂 Repository Structure

 ### 1️⃣ **LeetCode150 Solutions**
 In the `LeetCode150` directory, you'll find Python implementations of solutions to some of the most popular and challenging algorithmic problems.
-These problems span a variety of essential topics, including but not limited to:
+These problems span a variety of essential topics.

-- **Two Sum**: A fundamental problem demonstrating efficient use of hash maps for quick lookups.
-- **Contains Duplicate**: A solution showcasing the use of sets to identify duplicates in linear time.
-- **Valid Anagram**: An implementation that leverages sorting and dictionary comparison for efficient validation.

 Each solution prioritizes **readability**, **efficiency**, and adherence to **best practices**.